- Contact us

 MaX webinar series

 This seminar is included in a series presenting the most recent developments of the MaX flagship codes.
-The next planned appointments are for FLEUR (September 9) and SIESTA (September 22).
+The next planned appointments are for SIESTA (September 22) and FLEUR (October 14).
 Stay tuned for the next announcements!

 Simon Frasch received his BSc and MSc in Computational Science and Engineering from ETH Zurich, specializing in computational physics and machine learning.
 In 2019, he joined the Swiss National Supercomputing Centre (CSCS) as part of the Scientific Software and Library (SSL) team.